These stylish hiking pants will earn the top spot in your closet for their lightweight breathability paired with flattering functionality

 Black Diamond Alpine Softshell Pants: first impressions

-These hiking pants boast do-it-all functionality with impressive light weight material, breathability for warm days, DWR finish for blustery weather and four way stretch for scrambling and climbing.
+These are some of the best hiking pants for do-it-all functionality with impressive light weight material, breathability for warm days, DWR finish for blustery weather and four way stretch for scrambling and climbing.

 Featuring a slim, drainpipe fit, the built-in adjustable belt and adjustable hems means you can adapt them to your body, while the extra stretch ensures they won’t rub or get in the way when you meet a steep slope.